First-time buyer mortgages

-The longer you choose to fix for, the higher interest rate you’ll pay – but you do get the stability of knowing exactly what your payments will be.
-Fix for just 1 or 2 years, and you’ll get a lower rate of interest – but once the term expires, you’ll either need to remortgage or you’ll be on your lenders standard variable rate (SVR).
+Typically, the longer you choose to fix for, the higher interest rate you’ll pay – but you do get the stability of knowing exactly what your payments will be.
+Fix for just 1 or 2 years, and you’ll usually get a lower rate of interest – but once the term expires, you’ll either need to remortgage or you’ll be on your lender's standard variable rate (SVR).

 The SVR is usually significantly higher than the fixed rate and can go up or down at any time.